Exact calculation of the mean first-passage time of continuous-time random walks by nonhomogeneous Wiener-Hopf integral equations: A nonhomogeneous Wiener--Hopf integral equation for the MFPT

-that is a {\it nonhomogenous} Wiener--Hopf integral equation \cite{integralequations} whose kernel is a PDF \cite{spitzer-1957,spitzer-1960}.
-The condition $x_0 \neq 0$ allows for avoiding to step into distribution theory \cite{integralequations}.
+which is a {\it nonhomogenous} Wiener--Hopf integral equation \cite{integralequations} whose kernel is a PDF \cite{spitzer-1957,spitzer-1960}.
+The condition $x_0 \neq 0$ allows for avoiding to step into distribution theory, which requires the definition of the kernel in such a way that the equation holds at the endpoints \cite[Chapter 8]{integralequations}.
 An inhomogeneous Fredholm equation for the MFPT was indeed derived under different assumptions by using an unbiased random walk for modelling animal movement and searching \cite{mckenzie_etal-bmb-2009}.

 We observe that for discrete time-steps, i.e., $t \mapsto n \in \mathbb{N}$, we have $\psi(\tau)=\delta(\tau-1) \mapsto \delta_{n \,1}$ and $\Psi(t)=\Theta(1-t) \mapsto \delta_{n \, 0}$, such that formula (\ref{surv_prob}) reduces to the well-known homogeneous Wiener--Hopf integral equation for Markovian processes \cite[equation (10)]{bray_etal-ap-2013} \be \Lambda(x_0,n) =\int_{0}^\infty q(\xi-x_0) \Lambda(\xi,n-1) \, \rmd\xi\,, \ee with boundary condition $\Lambda(x_0,0)=1$, $\forall \, x_0\in\mathbb{R}^+$.
 Clearly, discrete-time random walks are a special case of CTRW.
 In particular, we stress that while equation (\ref{surv_prob_discrete_t}) is a straightforward special case of (\ref{surv_prob}), equation (\ref{surv_prob}) cannot be derived from (\ref{surv_prob_discrete_t}).
 In fact, the nonhomogeneous nature of formula (\ref{surv_prob}) embodied by the probability of no jump in $[0,t]$ is a feature that does not belong to a discrete-time setting.
-This non-derivability of (\ref{surv_prob}) from (\ref{surv_prob_discrete_t}) allows for a more detailed analysis of the MFPT with respect to the existing literature, as it discussed in the following.
+Formula (\ref{surv_prob}) can not be derived from formula (\ref{surv_prob_discrete_t}) and this allows for a more detailed analysis of the MFPT with respect to the existing literature, as it discussed in the following.
 Moreover, from (\ref{fo1}), we observe that the MFPT $T(x_0)$ depends on the whole distribution of the jump-sizes, that in general is asymmetric, and on the mean-value only of the waiting-times, while it is independent of the whole distribution of these last.
-From the independence of (\ref{fo1}) of the waiting-times distribution, we have that (\ref{fo1}) holds for general non-Markovian processes, in fact it is known that solely in the special case of an exponential distribution of waiting-times a CTRW is Markovian.
+From the independence of (\ref{fo1}) of the waiting-times distribution, we have that (\ref{fo1}) holds for general non-Markovian CTRWs, in fact it is known that solely in the special case of an exponential distribution of waiting-times a CTRW is Markovian \cite{zwanzig1983classical,mainardi2000fractional}.

 Equation (\ref{fo1}) can indeed be extended to the $d$-dimensional case.
 As a matter of fact, formula (\ref{PDF}) can be extended to a CTRW in $d$-dimensions such that, by defining $q:\mathbb{R}^d\to\mathbb{R}_0^+$, for all $t\in\mathbb{R}_0^+$ and $\mathbf{x} \,, \mathbf{x}_0\in\mathbb{R}^d$, we have that